dantleech/blog/source/_posts/2018-08-19-phpactor-3-years.md

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Think I might start charging to be a PhpStorm by proxy for VIM users that can&#39;t find occurrences of method usages and the likes :)</p>&mdash; James Titcumb 🇪🇺 (@asgrim) <a href="https://twitter.com/asgrim/status/1011267764659638277?ref_src=twsrc%5Etfw">25 June 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I am surprised that when I pair with a developer using PHPStorm and we both look for references too a particular method, both PHPStorm and Phpactor return the same methods and, when finding class references, Phpactor actually seemed to have out-performed PHPStorm.
+I am surprised that when I pair with a developer using PHPStorm and we both look for references to a particular method, both PHPStorm and Phpactor return the same methods and, when finding class references, Phpactor actually seemed to have out-performed PHPStorm.
 I do not assert that Phpactor is as accurate or comprehensive as PHPStorm (because it is not), but it does a